pingcap/docs-cn/tidb-troubleshooting-map.md

 ### 3.5 Slow query issues

 To identify slow queries, see [Identify slow queries](/identify-slow-queries.md).
 To analyze and handle slow queries, see [Analyze slow queries](/analyze-slow-queries.md).

+### 3.6 Hotspot issues

+As a distributed database, TiDB has a load balancing mechanism to distribute the application loads as evenly as possible to different computing or storage nodes, to make better use of server resources.
+However, in certain scenarios, some application loads cannot be well distributed, which can affect the performance and form a single point of high load, also known as a hotspot.

+TiDB provides a complete solution to troubleshooting, resolving or avoiding hotspots.
+By balancing load hotspots, overall performance can be improved, including improving QPS and reducing latency.
+For detailed solutions, see [Troubleshoot Hotspot Issues](/troubleshoot-hot-spot-issues.md).

+### 3.7 High disk I/O usage

+If TiDB's response slows down after you have troubleshot the CPU bottleneck and the bottleneck caused by transaction conflicts, you need to check I/O metrics to help determine the current system bottleneck.
+For how to locate and handle the issue of high I/O usage in TiDB, see [Troubleshoot High Disk I/O Usage](/troubleshoot-high-disk-io.md).

+### 3.8 Lock conflicts

+TiDB supports complete distributed transactions.
+Starting from v3.0, TiDB provides optimistic transaction mode and pessimistic transaction mode.
+To learn how to troubleshoot lock-related issues and how to handle optimistic and pessimistic lock conflicts, see [Troubleshoot Lock Conflicts](/troubleshoot-lock-conflicts.md).

+### 3.9 Inconsistency between data and indexes

+TiDB checks consistency between data and indexes when it executes transactions or the [`ADMIN CHECK [TABLE|INDEX]`](/sql-statements/sql-statement-admin-check-table-index.md) statement.
+If the check finds that a record key-value and the corresponding index key-value are inconsistent, that is, a key-value pair storing row data and the corresponding key-value pair storing its index are inconsistent (for example, more indexes or missing indexes), TiDB reports a data inconsistency error and prints the related errors in error logs.

+To learn more about the inconsistency error and how to bypass the check, see [Troubleshoot Inconsistency Between Data and Indexes](/troubleshoot-data-inconsistency-errors.md).

 ## 4. TiKV issues